data-apis/scipy-2023-presentation/paper.rst

 -----------------

-In order to guide standardization and define the contours of the standardization process, we further established the following design principles:
+In order to guide standardization and define the contours of the standardization process, we established the following design principles:

 **Pure functions.** Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages